-- New Suggested Readings sections placed at the end of each chapter, which include recommended translations, bibliography of important works, and pertinent recent scholarship for each school.
+- New Suggested Readings sections are placed at the end of each chapter, which include recommended translations, a bibliography of important works, and pertinent recent scholarship for each school.

 - Adds a new part (Part III) that explains the difficulties involved in translating from Sanskrit into English, discusses fundamental concepts and conceptual distinctions often used to present Indian philosophy to Western students, and reviews important features and maxims that most darśanas follow.